-Donald T. Critchlow teaches courses on American conservatism, political thought, political conspiracy, and contemporary American history and serves as director of the ASU Center for Political Thought and Leadership.
-The center's mission is to promote a greater understanding of the foundations of democratic society through undergraduate education, scholarly research, and civic involvement.
-The center sponsors public lectures, academic seminars, internships, and scholarly research projects.
-The center supports post-doctoral programs, an undergraduate certificate program in Political Thought and Leadership, the Journal of Policy History, student reading groups, and public education programs.
+Donald T. Critchlow, Katzin Family Professor, teaches courses on American political history, political conspiracy, and contemporary American history.
+He serves as co-director of the undergraduate certificate Program in Political History and Leadership in the School of Historical, Philosophical, and Religious Studies.
+The origrans mission is to promote a greater understanding of the foundations of democratic society and actual leadershp training through undergraduate education and civic involvement.
+The program sponsors public lectures, academic seminars, internships, and undergraduate scholarships.
+He is founding editor the Journal of Policy History a quarterly academic journal published by Cambridge University Press.,

 His most recent books include "Republican Character: From Nixon to Reagan" (University of Pennsylvania Press.
 2017); "American Political History: A Very Short Introduction" (Oxford University Press, 2015), and "When Hollywood Was Right: How Movie Moguls, Film Stars, and Big Business Remade American Politics," published by Cambridge University Press in 2013.
 Other publications include "The Conservative Ascendancy: How the GOP Made Political History" (Harvard University Press, 2007; rev. and updated edition University Press of Kansas.
 2011); "Phyllis Schlafly and Grassroots Conservatism" (Princeton University Press, 2005); "Intended Consequences: Birth Control, Abortion, and the Federal Government" (Oxford University Press, 1999, pap.
 2001); "Studebaker: The Life and Death of an American Corporations" (Indiana University Press, 1997); and the "Brookings Institution: Expertise and the Public Interest in a Democratic Society" (Northern Illinois University Press, 1989).
 He is general editor for the new Oxford Encyclopedia of American Political and Legal History.
 "The Oxford Handbook on American Political History," co-edited with Paula Baker, has been submitted to Oxford University Press.